 Translations: Colombia, full report (Spanish)

 After fleeing conflict-related violence and seeking safety in a refugee or internal displacement camp, is one automatically safe from harm?
 Where can one find security when risk of rape or other sexual and gender-based violence continues even when one has settled far from the fighting?
 What are the unique challenges and strategies that arise when providing shelter in insecure, resource-limited camp settings?

-In 2012, the Sexual Violence Program undertook a 4-country qualitative study of shelter options for refugees and internally displaced persons fleeing sexual and gender-based violence.
+In 2012, the Sexual Violence Program undertook a four-country qualitative study of shelter options for refugees and internally displaced persons fleeing sexual and gender-based violence.
 This study was requested by the Office of the United Nations High Commissioner for Refugees, Policy Development and Evaluation Services in Geneva.

 The study was aimed at filling the gap between limited international guidance on shelter provision in forced displacement contexts and knowledge about what is and is not actually working on the ground.
-We had 3 main aims:

 - Identify and describe shelter models available to refugees, the internally displaced, and other migrants fleeing sexual and gender-based violence.